aadeshpall/Hackathon_PU15-03-24/README.md

 ### Frontend Developement

 The application's front-end is made with Streamlit.
 Streamlit is an open source app framework in Python language.
 It helps to create web apps for data science and machine learning in a short time.
-It is compatible with major Python libraries such as scikit-learn, Keras, PyTorch, SymPy(latex), NumPy, pandas, Matplotlib etc.
+It is compatible with major Python libraries such as scikit-learn, Keras, PyTorch, NumPy, pandas, Matplotlib etc.

 #### Docker-Compose
 My project is composed of different services (frontend,API).
 Therefore, our application should run on multiple containers.
 With the help of Docker-compose we can share our application using the yaml file that define the services that runs together.